Volume Calculator

 $$V_{squared\ pyramid}=\frac{1}{3}a^2h$$

-With a being the edge of the square base and h being the height from the square base center to the apex.
+Here, a represents the edge length of the square base, while h is the height from the center of the base straight up to the apex.

 $$Volume=\frac{1}{3}a^2h = \frac{1}{3}230.33^2 × 146.6 = 2,592,469.9482467\ meters^3$$